NozeIO/Noze.io/README.md

 [express](Sources/express) or
 [redis](Sources/redis).

 **Noze.io** works in Cocoa environments as well as on Linux.
-Use Xcode 8.0 on macOS and Swift 3.0.1 Preview 2 on Linux.
+Use Xcode 8 on macOS and Swift 3.0.1 GMc on Linux.

 Head over to our [Start](http://noze.io/start/) page for install instructions.